 Doesn't matter.

-Susan Rice to Susan Rice three times in the letter.
+Susan Rice to Susan Rice, three times in the letter, do everything by the book.

-Barack Obama said, now why would you do that 15 days after the meeting that took place?
+Now, why would you do that 15 days after the meeting that took place?

 Because that's when she did it.

-In the final hours of that administration, on the way out the door.
+In the final hours of that administration, on the way out the door, she's memorializing a meeting from 15 days earlier.

-Brennan Clapper, Comey, Biden, Yates, Rice, all present in the Oval Office about Russia collusion.
+Brennan, Clapper, Comey, Biden, Yates, Rice, all present in the Oval Office about Russia collusion.

 She writes, President Obama began the conversation by stressing his continued commitment to ensuring that every aspect of this issue is handled by the intelligence and law enforcement communities by the book.